Chuba Hubbard Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 Matchup vs. Atlanta

-- Hubbard had 82 rushing yards in his single career matchup against the Falcons, 82.0 more yards than his over/under in Sunday's game.
+- In his one career matchup against the Falcons, Hubbard had 82 rushing yards, 21.5 more yards than his over/under in Sunday's game.

 - Hubbard ran for a touchdown in that matchup against the Falcons.